tasneemkhan2023/heart-disease-predictor/README.md

-# ❤️ Heart Disease Prediction App
+# ❤️ Heart Disease Prediction App Using Machine Learning

 A machine learning web application that predicts the likelihood of heart disease using patient data.
 Built using **Logistic Regression** and deployed with **Streamlit**.